 As a common household product, borax has gained attention as a potential rat control solution.
+Is it actually true or is is a myth?

-But does borax really kill rats?
+Does borax really kill rats?
 From its uses as a laundry booster to a pest control remedy, there are claims and counterclaims about the effectiveness of borax against mice.

 This article examines the truth about borax as a rat killer, to help you make an informed decision about using borax.